bahmutov/fast-prototyping-with-ng-and-json-server/README.md

 // add new issue
 $scope.add = function() {
-    // $scope.issue is copied from first one, see code Restangular.all('issues')
+    // $scope.issue is copied from first one, see app.js
+    Restangular.all('issues')
         .post($scope.issue)
         .then(redirect);